Avard Fairbanks: Family

-Avard Fairbanks's father was John B. Fairbanks, an artist who also had studied in Paris art academies and was briefly an art professor at Brigham Young Academy.
-His mother, Lilly Annetta Huish, died on May 12, 1898, about a year after he was born as a result of an injury related to a fall she had while she was carrying fourteen-month-old Fairbanks.
+Avard Fairbanks was a son of John B. Fairbanks, an artist who also had studied in Paris art academies and was briefly an art professor at Brigham Young Academy.
+His mother, Lilly Annetta Huish, died on May 12, 1898, about a year after he was born as a result of an injury related to a fall she had while she was carrying the fourteen-month-old Fairbanks.

-Avard's brother J. Leo Fairbanks was also an artist who had studied both painting and sculpture in the Paris art academies; Fairbanks considered his brother his first instructor and his mentor.
+Avard's brother, J. Leo Fairbanks, was also an artist who had studied both painting and sculpture in the Paris art academies; Fairbanks considered his brother his first instructor and his mentor.

-Avard Fairbanks had eight biological sons.
+Fairbanks had eight biological sons.
 Justin served as director of the art department at Eastern Arizona University.
 Jonathan Leo Fairbanks was the curator of the Boston Museum of Fine Arts in the early 1990s.
-Jonathan served as director of art and architecture for Salt Lake City Schools until he was appointed Professor of Art and Chairman of the Art Department at Oregon State University at Corvallis, Oregon.
+Jonathan served as director of art and architecture for Salt Lake City Schools until he was appointed Professor of Art and Chairman of the Art Department at Oregon State University in Corvallis, Oregon.
 Elliot was a dean at the College of Eastern Utah.
 Eugene, Virgil, David, and Grant became physicians.
 Avard Jr. was a physicist and inventor.
 His second eldest son, Eugene F. Fairbanks, compiled 10 books using archival material to illustrate his father's sculpture career.
 According to Abbott's book, My Return, Fairbanks also briefly served as a foster parent to Jack Henry Abbott.
 In 1956, after completing the Lycurgus in Sparta, Fairbanks and his wife adopted two young Greek sisters.

 Awards and honors

-Avard Fairbanks was a member of many organizations and societies, including National Sculpture Society, the Architectural League of New York, the International Institute of Arts and Letters, the Protetore Della Contrada Della Torre da Siena, Italy, and the Circolo Delgi Artisti di Firenzi.
+Fairbanks was a member of many organizations and societies, including National Sculpture Society, the Architectural League of New York, the International Institute of Arts and Letters, the Protetore Della Contrada Della Torre da Siena, Italy, and the Circolo Delgi Artisti di Firenzi.
 He was also an honorary member of the Society of Oregon Artists.
 Fairbanks was awarded Herbert Adams Memorial Medal by the National Sculpture Society for his contributions to American sculpture.
 Additionally, Paul of Greece awarded Fairbanks a medal of the Knights of Thermopylae.
 Fairbanks received an honorary doctorate of fine arts from Lincoln College and the Lincoln Diploma of Honor from Lincoln Memorial University.
 Moreover, he received the Sesquicentennial Commission of the Congress of the United States.